ingenieriaam/python_basics/README.md

 - Pygame module
 - Challenge of moving from a linear approach to an object-oriented one
 - Real time motion control loop

+## Day 11 - Web data extractor
+You must ensure that the terms and conditions of each page are followed since some block the IP if those rules are not followed.

+Likewise, the rules of each country should be explored.

+Each code is unique per page and limited to the current state, with which generality will not be found.

+The web in general is defined in 3 languages:
+- __HTML__ for structure and content
+- __CSS__ for styling
+- __Javascript__ to add interactive elements

+## Packages
+- requests
+- lxml
+- beautifulsoup4

+The exploration of components of a web code is exercised.